 Introduction

-We can now use ASP.NET to create Web Services based on industrial standards including XML, SOAP and WSDL.
+We can now use ASP.NET to create Web Services based on industrial standards including XML, SOAP, and WSDL.

-In a simple sense, Web Services are a way for interacting with objects over the
+A Web Service is a software program that uses XML to exchange information with other software via common internet protocols.
+In a simple sense, Web Services are a way of interacting with objects over the Internet.

 A web service is